 Educational Programs and Services

-The Associate in Science degree varies from 60 credits to 77 credits depending on the program.
+The Associate in Science degree varies from 60 to 77 credits depending on the program.
 It is designed for students who wish to enter the workforce in a skilled field.
 Some limited transfer is available.

 Applied Technology Diploma programs are either clock-hour noncredit or credit hour based.
 They provide entry-level courses in a specific area that usually can be applied toward an Associate in Science degree.